England in the Late Middle Ages: Background

-Geoffrey Plantagenet, Count of Anjou's marriage to the Empress Matilda meant that he gained control of England and Normandy by 1154, and the marriage of Geoffrey's son Henry Curtmantle, to Eleanor of Aquitaine expanded the family's holdings into what was later termed the Angevin Empire.
-As Henry II he consolidated his holdings and acquired nominal control of Wales and Ireland.
-His son Richard I was a largely absentee English king, concerned more with the crusades and his holdings in France.
+The marriage of Empress Matilda and Count Geoffrey V of Anjou led to the union of Anjou, Normandy and England by 1154, while the marriage of their son Henry Curtmantle to Eleanor of Aquitaine expanded the family's holdings southwards into what was later termed the Angevin Empire.
+Henry consolidated his holdings and acquired nominal control in Wales and the Lordship of Ireland.
+His son Richard I was a largely absentee king, concerned more with the crusades and his holdings in France.
 His brother John's defeats in France weakened his position in England.
 The rebellion of his English vassals resulted in the treaty called Magna Carta, which limited royal power and established common law.
 This would form the basis of every constitutional battle through the thirteenth and fourteenth centuries.
-However, both the barons and the crown failed to abide by the terms of Magna Carta, leading to the First Barons' War in which the rebel barons invited an invasion by Prince Louis.
+However, both the barons and the crown failed to abide by the terms of Magna Carta, leading to the First Barons' War in which the rebel barons invited an invasion by Louis of France.
 John's death and William Marshall's appointment as the protector of the nine-year-old Henry III are considered by some historians to mark the end of the Angevin period and the beginning of the Plantagenet dynasty.